One of the best ways to see the Halnaker Tree Tunnel in West Sussex is by following the Halnaker Windmill Trail.

 Halnaker Windmill has a magnificent position overlooking the South Downs National Park.

-You can’t go inside the windmill, but visitors can walk around the perimeter and enjoy views over the surrounding countryside.
+Although visitors can’t enter the windmill itself, you can walk around its perimeter and enjoy the stunning views across the surrounding countryside.

-History-lovers might also enjoy a walk to the other side of the hilltop to see the remains of a WWII structure.
-It is the base of the radio direction founders used by the RAF during the war and is also a listed building.
+History enthusiasts might enjoy a short walk to the other side of the hilltop, where they can see the remains of a WWII structure.
+This site, the base of a radio direction-finding station used by the RAF during the war, is also a listed building.

 Tinwood Vineyard

-Once you’ve seen Halnaker Windmill, retrace your steps down the hill and around the field.
+Once you’ve seen the Halnaker Windmill, retrace your steps down the hill and around the field.
 At this point you can return the way you came.
-However, if you’re following the Halnaker Windmill Circular Trail bear left at the road and continue following the signs.
+However, if you’re following the full Halnaker Windmill Circular Trail, bear left at the road and continue following the trail signs.

-The Halnaker Windmill Trail will now lead you across the picturesque Tinwood Vineyard.
-The vineyard produces fine English sparkling wine.
-You can book a tour of the vineyard or stop for an afternoon tea.
-You can even stay the night at one of their luxury lodges.
+The Halnaker Windmill Trail will now lead you across the picturesque Tinwood Vineyard, a charming spot known for producing fine English sparkling wine.
+If you’re interested, you can book a tour of the vineyard to learn more about the wine-making process, or treat yourself to a relaxing afternoon tea.

 Click here for prices and availability of Tinwood Vineyard Lodges on Booking.com